-The use of assessments, screening and testing help to evaluate student progress toward age-appropriate learning goals in an atmosphere that fosters growth, promotes positive self-esteem and maintains the integrity of the Montessori program.
-The Montessori School of Maui uses several assessment tools including individual standardized testing and formal and informal screenings.
+The use of assessments, screening and testing help to evaluate student progress toward ageappropriate learning goals in an atmosphere that fosters growth, promotes positive self-esteem and maintains the integrity of the Montessori program.
+The Montessori School of Maui uses several assessment tools including individual standardized testing and formal and informal screenings like the Acadience reading K-6 Benchmark Assessment in lower elementary and MAP Growth in grades 4-8.
 Parents and/or teachers may request a screening for a child.
 None of the assessments or screenings that are provided by the school are diagnostic.
 Parents will be informed if an assessment provided for a child indicates the possibility for concern and will be asked to schedule a conference with the teacher and/or the Head of School.
 Parents who seek outside services for their child are expected to keep the school informed by providing copies of assessments, screenings and/or testing results to the teacher for your child's file.
 Children who are or have been identified as learning challenged may be provided with a Student Educational Plan upon request by the parents.